 Let’s face it, Accidents happen.
 It’s possible to do everything right and still end up with a lost or damaged retainer.

 The first step is to call us right away.
 Your teeth could show noticeable movement within 2-3 weeks without a retainer, particularly right after your braces are removed.
 That’s why it’s so important to get a replacement right away.

 We will get a replacement for you as soon as possible to keep that beautiful new smile!

-If your retainer is damaged, bring it in to us right away.
+If your retainer is damaged, bring it to us right away.
 We will be able to determine whether we can repair it or whether we will need to order a replacement.

 If you still have questions, you can always contact us!
 We provide orthodontic care and services to patients in the Tupelo, Fulton, and Pontotoc areas of Mississippi.
 Schedule a consultation and see what Hodges Orthodontics can do for you!
+Check out our blog!